DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Assignments

-Or maybe we should say "assignments" in scare quotes  We say we "assign" numbers to "variables," names we use to store information.
+Or maybe we should say "assignments" in scare quotes.
+We say we "assign" numbers to "variables," names we use to store information.
 Try these examples by typing them into the IPython console one at at time:
 ```
 x = 2
 y = 3